-Baked Bacon Egg and Cheese Hawaiian Sliders are quick to make and a perfect make ahead and bake the morning of option for serving a crowd!
+Baked Bacon Egg and Cheese Hawaiian Sliders are quick to make and so delicious!

 Making Baked Bacon Egg and Cheese Hawaiian Sliders for breakfast for a large group of people is an easy way to feed a group of people without having to be attached to the stove during a get together.
 Most make ahead breakfasts are in casserole form but these little sandwiches can be eaten without utensils and even travel well in case you make them for on the go.